top of page

 Reminding me as much of Lou Reed as she does Eliza Gilkyson...The arrangements allow Maragos’ voice and acoustic guitar to shine.
 She is an expressive singer, and whether the songs are obviously significant (“The Heavy,” dedicated to her deceased brother, Danny and “The Playground”) or more universal (the title track, “You’re Gonna Get Lost In My Eyes,” and “What You See,” (the song that brought Lou Reed to mind, for whatever reason) her ability to communicate through song is apparent.
 These songs connect with listeners, allowing us to share in her experiences and finding connection to our own.

-“Stella and the Marlboro Man” reminds us of Nanci Griffith’s graceful ability to bring a stranger (in this case, Stella Mavrides who created the iconic cigarette-brand image) to a textured, touchable reality...
+“Stella and the Marlboro Man” reminds us of Nanci Griffith’s graceful ability to bring a stranger to a textured, touchable reality.

-With Unimaginable Things, Dana Maragos pulls me close, ...with an approach and perspective entirely their own.
+With Unimaginable Things...pulls me close with an approach and perspective entirely their own.
 She is worth exploring.
-Trust me".
+Trust me".--Donald Tepyske, Fervor Coulee Wordpress,12/31/25.
+Full review HERE.

-"...enticing and evocative folk and Americana...metaphor and vivid detail, shaped within a closeknit community of friends, musicians and fellow songwriters."
+"...enticing and evocative folk and Americana...metaphor and vivid detail, shaped within a closeknit community of friends, musicians and fellow songwriters."--Ryan Emmert, World Music Central.org, 1/11/26.
+Read review HERE

 ____________________________ About ....